Classic Puffin Children’s Books Get A Designer Makeover By Pantone

 — Hannah Sidorjak (@HannahMaloco) June 30, 2017

 Pantone enjoys selecting the Color of the Year to reflect the psychological mood of people.
 And perhaps they offer a respite.
-Imagine if this years’s color was red?
+Imagine if this year’s color was red?
 This could psychologically change how people already react to the light speed changes and challenges that are going on in our modern world.
 With Greenery, there is hope, and peace.

 Puffin & Pantone have collaborated on changing the covers of classics for kids.
 I prefer the dead Wicked Witch. https://t.co/9ZNvW6Ce1a pic.twitter.com/1JzE05E9Lz